 You can use thick plastic cutting boards as a hot pad.
 When you need to put a hot pan somewhere other than the stove, you can use your board to protect your tabletop or counter.

 Many people also believe that they’re the most sanitary choice.
-However, a recent study from the University of Michigan proved otherwise.
-The study showed that plastic surfaces accumulate more bacteria than wood surfaces.
+However, a study from the University of Michigan showed that any type of cutting board accumulate bacteria on its surface.
 New plastic surfaces could be disinfected, but once they’re heavily scarred, they are difficult to clean and sanitize.

 Another drawback to using plastic cutting boards is that they aren’t as durable as your other options.
 They are also rough on knives.
 They do not have self-healing features, so you will need to replace them as often as needed.
 The thinner ones may not last as long as the thicker ones.
 Knives can eventually create grooves in them, thus creating a breeding ground for bacteria.